distribution/distribution/doc/configuration.md

 - formatter: **Optional** - This selects the format of logging output, which mostly affects how keyed attributes for a log line are encoded.
 Options are "text", "json" or "logstash".
 The default is "text".
+- fields: **Optional** - A map of field names to values that will be added to every log line for the context.
+This is useful for identifying log messages source after being mixed in other systems.

 ## loglevel